Pachyrhizus erosus: Spread to Asia

 Spaniards spread the cultivation of jícama from Mexico to the Philippines (where it is known as singkamas, from Nahuatl xicamatl), from there it went to China and other parts of Southeast Asia, where notable uses of raw jícama include popiah, bola-bola (meatballs) and fresh lumpia in the Philippines, and salads in Indonesia, Singapore, and Malaysia such as yusheng and rojak.

 In the Philippines, it is usually eaten fresh with condiments, such as rice vinegar and sprinkled with salt or with bagoong (shrimp paste).
 It is also used as an extender for the Filipino versions of siomai and meatballs.
 In Malay, it is known as ubi sengkuang.
 In Indonesia, jícama is known as bengkuang.
 This root crop is also known by people in Sumatra and Java, and eaten at fresh fruit bars or mixed in the rojak (a kind of spicy fruit salad).
-Padang, the capital of West Sumatra province, is nicknamed "the city of bengkuang."
+Padang, the capital of West Sumatra province, is nicknamed "the city of bengkuang".
 Local people might have thought that this jícama is the "indigenous crop" of Padang.
 The crop has been grown everywhere in this city and has become a part of their culture.

 Toxicity

 In contrast to the root, the remainder of the plant is very poisonous; the seeds contain the toxin rotenone, which is used to poison insects and fish.
-Mature seeds have a high rotenone content.
+Mature seeds, flowers, and beans have a high rotenone content.
 Commercial jícama cultivation considered using them as an insecticide source.